Higgigamer19/pve-ww/README.md

 **Note:** While possible to run these services on debian 12.0, it's not recommended since warewulf's dependency: go is out of date

-## Part I: Warewulf, Docker, and iPXE Install
+## Warewulf, Docker, and iPXE Install

 ### Step 1.
 Install Warewulf